 Simplicity itself, seal with a lid and now you have pickled carrots.
-Leave these jars in the fridge for 2 days before using them and then once opened they will keep in there for a further 2 weeks.
+Leave these jars in the fridge for 2 days before using them.

 I’ve packaged my pickled carrots with a page of an old recipe book featuring carrots as a jar topper on top of the lid.
 It’s little touches like this that make your foodie gifts special at any time of year.